-The preparation of unaudited condensed interim consolidated financial statements in accordance with IFRS requires the use of certain critical accounting estimates and judgments.
+The preparation of audited consolidated financial statements in accordance with IFRS requires the use of certain critical accounting estimates and judgments.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 These judgments and estimates are based on management's best knowledge of the relevant facts and circumstances taking into account previous experience, but actual results may differ from amounts included in the financial statements.
-The critical accounting estimates and judgments used by the Company are described in Note 2 of the Company's audited consolidated financial statements for the year ended January 31, 2018, that were filed on SEDAR on May 29, 2018.
+The critical accounting estimates and judgments used by the Company are described in Note 2 of the Company's audited consolidated financial statements for the year ended January 31, 2019.